The Goldman Sachs Group (NYSE:GS) Shares Up 0.5%

-The Goldman Sachs Group (NYSE:GS – Get Free Report) last announced its quarterly earnings results on Tuesday, January 16th.
-The investment management company reported $5.48 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.62 by $1.86.
-The Goldman Sachs Group had a return on equity of 8.03% and a net margin of 7.85%.
-The company had revenue of $11.32 billion for the quarter, compared to the consensus estimate of $10.80 billion.
-During the same quarter in the previous year, the business earned $3.32 EPS.
-The Goldman Sachs Group’s revenue was up 6.9% compared to the same quarter last year.
-Analysts expect that The Goldman Sachs Group, Inc. will post 32.79 earnings per share for the current year.
+The Goldman Sachs Group (NYSE:GS – Get Free Report) last issued its earnings results on Tuesday, January 16th.
+The investment management company reported $5.48 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.62 by $1.86.
+The Goldman Sachs Group had a net margin of 7.85% and a return on equity of 8.03%.
+The company had revenue of $11.32 billion for the quarter, compared to analysts’ expectations of $10.80 billion.
+During the same period in the prior year, the business earned $3.32 EPS.
+The firm’s quarterly revenue was up 6.9% on a year-over-year basis.
+As a group, equities analysts forecast that The Goldman Sachs Group, Inc. will post 32.56 EPS for the current year.

 The Goldman Sachs Group Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 28th.
-Investors of record on Thursday, February 29th will be issued a dividend of $2.75 per share.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 28th.
+Stockholders of record on Thursday, February 29th will be issued a $2.75 dividend.
+This represents a $11.00 dividend on an annualized basis and a dividend yield of 2.66%.
 The ex-dividend date is Wednesday, February 28th.
-This represents a $11.00 dividend on an annualized basis and a yield of 2.83%.
-The Goldman Sachs Group’s dividend payout ratio is presently 48.20%.
+The Goldman Sachs Group’s dividend payout ratio is currently 48.20%.

 The Goldman Sachs Group, Inc, a financial institution, provides a range of financial services for corporations, financial institutions, governments, and individuals worldwide.
 It operates through Global Banking & Markets, Asset & Wealth Management, and Platform Solutions segments.
 The Global Banking & Markets segment provides financial advisory services, including strategic advisory assignments related to mergers and acquisitions, divestitures, corporate defense activities, restructurings, and spin-offs; and relationship lending, and acquisition financing, as well as secured lending, through structured credit and asset-backed lending and involved in financing under securities to resale agreements.